Nathan Parsons

-Nathan Dean Parsons (born June 16, 1988) is an American actor known for his work in daytime television on the ABC daytime soap opera General Hospital as the character of Ethan Lovett.
+Nathan Dean Parsons (born June 16, 1988), also known as Nathan Dean, is an American actor known for his work in daytime television on the ABC daytime soap opera General Hospital as the character of Ethan Lovett.
 He has also had roles on primetime television shows, as vampire James Kent on the seventh and final season of the HBO drama series True Blood, and the role of exiled werewolf Jackson Kenner on the CW drama series The Originals.
 He has also appeared on Once Upon a Time as Hansel / Jack /Nick Branson and portrayed Max Evans in the CW series Roswell, New Mexico.

 Early life and education

 Nathan Parsons was born in Adelaide, South Australia, but raised in Boulder, Colorado, and Austin, Texas.
 He moved to Los Angeles to attend the University of Southern California after being accepted into their Bachelor of Fine Arts Acting program, but dropped out after three semesters.
 He is also a member of Boom Kat Dance Theatre, a non-profit dance company based in Santa Monica, California.
 Boom Kat has been made a resident company of the Miles Memorial Playhouse (in Santa Monica) following the success of their third production, NeverWonderland.